OCA/queue/queue_job/readme/USAGE.rst

 The recommended way to test jobs, rather than running them directly and synchronously is to split the tests in two parts:

- * one test where the job is mocked and the test only verifies that the job has been delayed with the expected arguments
+ * one test where the job is mocked (trap jobs with ``trap_jobs()`` and the test only verifies that the job has been delayed with the expected arguments
  * one test that only calls the method of the job synchronously, to validate the proper behavior of this method only